stakater/stakater-docs/docs/content/sre/multi-tenant-operator/tenant-roles.md

 ## 1. Owner

 ![image](./images/tenant-operator-owner-overview.jpg)
 fig 2.
-Shows how tenant owners manage there tenant using Tenant Operator
+Shows how tenant owners manage there tenant using MTO

 Owner is an admin of a tenant with some restrictions.
 It has privilege to see all resources in there Tenant with some additional privileges.
 They can also create new `namespaces`.